 Research and developement

-Innovative R&D investment at the ALCUFER Kft.
+Innovative, research and development investment at ALCUFER Kft.

 The project was implemented with the support of the European Union and the Hungarian State, as part of the New Széchenyi Plan

 Besides the proper development of the economic results, ensuring the sustainability of the company group's medium- and long-term operation is also very important in the life of ALCUFER Kft.
 For this reason, the shredder plant of Fehérvárcsurgó has been the scene of constant developments since its ceremonial handover in October of 2009.
 The technology of the shredder equipment operating on the site, basically used for retrieving metal waste, is more than 50 years old, and basically it was created to retrieve the metal content of the main input material types intended to be processed, of EOL vehicles, bigger electronic equipment and loose residential metal plate products.
 Depositing the 20-25% by weight non-metallic light fraction produced as a concomitant of the shredder activity in the designated monofills was an accepted and practically applied solution until the period 10 years ago.